Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - After obtaining cloud vendor credits, migrate to cloud-hosted inference services and deploy them in compliant areas; integrate vector databases to build enterprise-level RAGs to handle medium concurrency and real business scenarios.
 - Conduct A/B testing: Use self-hosting or lightweight open source models for some requests to evaluate output quality and cost and accumulate self-hosting experience.
-- Improve compliance and security: build input and output two-way filtering, log auditing and manual review processes, and prepare algorithm filing materials.
+- Improve compliance and security: build input and output two-way filtering, log audit and manual review processes, and prepare algorithm filing materials.

 **Long-term strategy (Next 6-12 Months)**